 Charlie Munger: Well, if you did enough of it, you’d totally ruin everything.
 Little of it we can afford.
 What the exact mix is will be determining for the political process forever.

-Question: You talked frequently about having the moral imperative to be rational and yet as humans we’re constantly bearing this evolutional baggage which just get in the way of us thinking rationally.
+Question: You talked frequently about having the moral imperative to be rational and yet as humans, we’re constantly bearing this evolutional baggage that just gets in the way of us thinking rationally.
 Are there any tools or behaviors you embrace to facilitate your rational thinking?

 Charlie Munger: The answer is: Of course.
 I hardly do anything else.

 One of my favorite tricks is the inversion process.
 Let me give an example.